Dynatrace/OneAgent-SDK-for-Java/README.md

 Sample applications showing how to use Dynatrace OneAgent ADK for Java to create custom specific PurePaths.

 ## Build and prepare running the sample applications

 - ensure you have Apache Maven 3.5 installed, see: [Apache Maven](https://maven.apache.org/)
 - ensure Dynatrace OneAgent is installed. if not see our [free Trial](https://www.dynatrace.com/)
 - clone this repository
-- edit the parent/pom.xml: adapt the agent.* properties to match your OneAgent environment
+- Step only needed in case of Dynatrace AppMon is being used: edit the parent/pom.xml: adapt the agent.* properties to match your OneAgent environment
 - run `mvn package` in root directory of the cloned repository

 ### Run RemoteCall sample application